 Have you ever tried saving money at the end of the month only to have your plans go up in smoke?
 It usually goes a little something like this: you make a budget for the month and vow to follow it line by line.
-And whatever is remains at the end of the month gets deposited into your money market or savings account.
+And whatever is remains at the end of the month gets deposited into your savings, CD, or money market account.

-We’re talking about saving up thousands of dollars.
-For this reason, you want to save at the beginning of the month or pay yourself first.
+We’re talking about saving up thousands of dollars for a down payment fund.
+For this reason, you want to save money at the beginning of the month or pay yourself first.
 This ensures a busted budget doesn’t get in the way of saving up for a down-payment on a home.

 Make It Fun

 Did you discover a brand-new savings challenge at the beginning of the year?
 You don’t have to wait until the new year to partake in the fun.
 Put a savings challenge in place now to help accomplish your goal.
 A few ideas: